xames3/smart/docs/source/projects/xsnumpy.rst

 ideas speak more clearly.

 I will keep refining the library in small, respectful steps.
-However, the larger work is already done: I re-learnt the essentials by making them, and that learning will travel with me far beyond this code.
+However, the larger work is already done.
+I re-learnt the essentials by making them, and that learning will travel with me far beyond this code.

 .. _matrices multiplied: https://www.mathsisfun.com/algebra/